Pregnancy Risks After Age 35

-Take prenatal vitamins containing 400 micrograms (0.4 milligrams) of the B vitamin folic acid before getting pregnant to help prevent neural tube birth defects such as spina bifida, a condition in which the tissue over the baby's spinal cord doesn't close.
+Above all, you should aim to be as healthy as you can before you conceive.
+Start taking prenatal vitamins with at least 400 micrograms of folic acid before getting pregnant to help prevent neural tube birth defects such as spina bifida, a condition in which the tissue over the baby's spinal cord doesn't close.

 See Your Doctor

-Get regular health care.
-If you're planning to become pregnant, have a prepregnancy checkup.
+If you're planning to become pregnant, see your doctor for a pre-conception checkup ASAP.
 Your healthcare provider will be able to help you find the best prenatal vitamin.
 She'll also be able to answer questions about your pregnancy diet, safe prenatal exercise, and any environmental factors you should avoid for the next nine months.

 Blend Images/ Veer

-Be sure you're on top of any existing health problems such as high blood pressure or diabetes.
-Make sure your doctor knows you'll be trying to conceive -- and ask for advice to help keep your body in tip-top shape.
+Always stay on top of your regular doctor's visits to make sure any existing health problems, such as diabetes or thyroid problems, are under control.
+Also make sure your doctor knows you'll be trying to conceive -- and ask for advice to help keep your body in tip-top shape.

 PhotoAlto/ Matton